 Diverticulitis is a digestive condition that affects the large intestine.
 When small bulging pockets called diverticula develop in the lining of your small intestine, but show no symptoms, the condition is called diverticulosis.
 On the other hand, if these pockets are inflamed or infected, it is called diverticulitis.
 Common symptoms include nausea, stomach pain, fever, diarrhea or constipation, and blood in the stool.

-Doctors usually prescribe antibiotics for the treatment and advise you to follow
+Doctors usually prescribe antibiotics for the treatment and advise you to follow a liquid or low-fiber diet to heal your colon.3

 4. Inflammatory Bowel Disease (IBD)